pony0609/Unity3D_Chr_Controller_Custom/README.md

 # Unity3D_Chr_Controller_Custom
 In Unity3D, apply free 3rdController from UnityAssetsStore to customized character avatar and add new custom animation with input detect, including new camera with collision

-Q: What contained in this pack?
+Q: What is contained in the pack?
 A: A custom character with basic Controller and Weapon System which can Draw/Sheath with [R]

 The project and assets is available in # Unity 2022.3.14f but should suitable after # Unity 2020.